kmc6/F1/README.md

 Organisational firewall restrictions prevented use of Python to invoke the ERG-API.
 Instead, static CSV files were manually downloaded from the ERG-API (as of 07/10/2024).
 This required additional processing because the ERG-API uses MySQL as a relational database stored as 3rd normal form, so each dimension / fact table was extracted as separate CSV files, which sometimes needed merging.

 ### L2 - End-to-end Data Science Process
 Figure 2 shows the end-to-end data science process.
-The data pipeline loaded source data, fixed data quality issues, performed transformations and applied feature engineering (FE) to enrich the base data for modelling (Murel, 2024).
+The data pipeline loaded source data, fixed data quality issues, performed transformations and applied feature engineering (FE) to enrich the base data to improve modelling succcess (Murel, 2024).
 ![Screenshot: Source Database](images/e2e_data_science_process.png)

 <sub>Figure 2 - End-to-end data science process flow</sub>